 Leeches are quite skilled at wiggling through trainers, socks, and even the toughest hiking boot.
 To protect yourself from an attack you can spray insect repellent on your socks and avoid resting on rocks or leaning on trees that haven’t been in direct sunlight.
 If you do get mistaken for lunch don’t try to pull the leach off as it will bleed quite profusely and leave a little bump.
 Instead, you can encourage the leech to detach by rubbing table salt on it.
 Or do what the locals do and sprinkle Szechuan pepper on your shoes to ward off leeches.
 Szechuan pepper, also known as Himalayan fireberry or Timur in Nepali, can be found in grocery stores or markets.

 Try to keep yourself dry

 You are free to enjoy the rain but try keeping yourself dry most of the time to avoid falling sick.
-There is only so much rain waterproof trekking boots and gaiters can take.
+There are only so many rain waterproof trekking boots and gaiters can take.
 If you are on a longer trek your feet will inevitably get wet sooner or later.
 Opting for a light and breathable trail running shoe or a Gore-Tex lightweight shoe will improve your grip on wet and slippery surfaces, dry quicker between downpours, and be easier on your legs.

-Make sure your tent is waterproof &
+Make sure your tent is waterproof & zipped up

 Tents are generally made with waterproof material.
 Even then make sure your tent is sturdy enough to face rain showers and wind.
 The base of the tent should be able to stand hundreds of liters of flowing currents of water.
-Don’t let water get inside the tent and tent should be zipped up all the time.
+Don’t let water get inside the tent and the tent should be zipped up all the time.

 if you’re trekking in tropical regions, you must keep your tent clear of snakes and leeches.
 In fact, we would recommend doing a check of all the nooks and corners of your tent before getting in for the night, to make sure there are no unknown guests in there.